stinb/plugins/Solutions/.doc/manager_project_quality.md

 2. Complexity
 3. Clarity

+There is an [interactive report](und://plugin/ireport/Project%20Quality%20%28CBRI%29) that shows the metrics contributing to each score.
+More details on the metrics and scoring are below.

 ## Architecture Score

 The architecture score is a measure of software modularity.
 It is calculated from two metrics as `(1-CoreSize) + (1-PropagationCost)` where both CoreSize and PropagationCost are percentages.
 The corresponding metric plugins are [CorePercentage](und://plugin/metric/CorePercentage) and [PropagationCost](und://plugin/metric/PropagationCost).